 Limitations

 SyncDat is not able to perfectly replicate all files in all circumstances.
-Following is a list of known limitations to SyncDat's functionality.
-Additional limitations may be listed in the README.txt file accompanying this software.
+Following is a list of limitations to SyncDat's functionality.
+Additional limitations are listed in the Known Issues chapter.

 Multi-User Files